zbig-karp/stat.alloc/README.md

 ## Example

-This is a basic example which shows you how to calculate **meritocratic** and **lottery** allocations from a given (observed) status allocation Karpiński and Skvoretz (2023).
+This example walks through a calculation of **meritocratic** and **lottery** allocations from a given (observed) status allocation Karpiński and Skvoretz (2023) and uses the result to estimate a formal model of status allocation.

-The code below defines an example of a status allocation table.
-The table is reproduced from a seminal paper by Krauze and Słomczyński (1985).
-It shows counts of individuals from a given educational category (row of the matrix) who end up in a given occupational status (column of the matrix):
+We first set up a status allocation table.
+It shows counts of individuals from a given educational category (row of the matrix) who end up in a given occupational status \[column of the matrix; see Krauze and Słomczyński (1985) for the source of the data\]:

 ``` r
 ks1985 <- matrix(